 A book for philosophers, romantics, and one for those interested in the human condition, with themes such as love, sex, logic, betrayal, and envy.
 One to read with a glass of wine on a rainy day in Prague.
 For the romantics, sceptics, and lovers of the dark corners of Europe.

 A Short History Of Nearly Everything

-Bill Bryson is true travel writing legend.
+Bill Bryson is a true travel writing legend.
 Almost everything he has penned could be placed in the travel section of your local bookstore.
 You will most likely find this book, however, in the popular science section of your local Barnes & Noble.
-A Short History Of Nearly Everything is a book that explains the world like no other, yet it is not a travelogue or guidebook.
-It’s a science and history book, and makes for an excellent introduction to our planet, it’s natural features, and it’s people.
+A Short History Of Nearly Everything explains the world like no other, yet it is not a travelogue or guidebook.
+It’s a science and history work and makes for an excellent introduction to our planet, it’s natural features, and it’s people.

 Bryson is more famous for his highly successful and terrific humorous travel books.
 If you want to learn about a country and belly laugh at the same time, pick up any travel book by this man.
 You won’t regret it